MarcusWolschon/osmeditor4android/documentation/docs/help/nl/Introduction.md

 Beschikbare laagtypes:

-* Gegevenslaag - dit is de laag waarin OpenStreetMap gegevens worden geladen.
-Met normaal gebruik hoef je hier niets in te wijzigen.
-Standaard: aan.
-* Achtergrondlaag - er is een breed scala aan lucht- en sattelietfotografie beschikbaar.
-De standaardwaarde is de "standaard stijl" kaart van openstreetmap.org.
-* Overlaag - dit zijn half-doorzichtige lagen met extra informatie, zoals GPX tracks.
-Het toevoegen van een over laag kan problemen veroorzaken met oudere apparaten met beperkt geheugen.
-Standaard: geen.
-* Notities/Bugs weergave - Open Notities en Bugs worden weergegeven als geel insect icoon, gesloten net zo in groen.
-Standaard: aan.
-* Fotolaag.
-Toont locatiegebonden foto's als rode camera-iconen.
-Als richtingsinformatie beschikbaar is zal het icoon worden gedraaid Standaard: uit.
-* Mapillary laag - Toont Mapillary segmenten met markeringen waar afbeeldingen bestaan.
-Klikken op een markering toont de afbeelding.
-Standaard: uit.
-* GeoJSON laag - Displays the contents of a GeoJSON file.
+* Data layer - this is the layer OpenStreetMap data is loaded in to.
+In normal use you do not need to change anything here.
+Default: on.
+* Background layer - there is a wide range of aerial and satellite background imagery available.
+The default value for this is the "standard style" map from openstreetmap.org.
+* Overlay layer - these are semi-transparent layers with additional information, for example quality assurance information.
+Adding an overlay may cause issues with older devices and such with limited memory.
+Default: none.
+* Notes/Bugs display - Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
+Default: on.
+* Photo layer - Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
-* Raster - Toont een schaal langs de kanten van de kaart of een raster.
-Standaard: aan.
+* Mapillary layer - Displays Mapillary segments with markers where images exist, clicking on a marker will display the image.
+Default: off.
+* GeoJSON layer - Displays the contents of a GeoJSON file, multiple layers can be added from files.
+Default: none.
+* GPX layer - Displays GPX tracks and way points, multiple layers can be added from files, during recording the generate GPX track is displayed in its own one .
+Default: none.
+* Grid - Displays a scale along the sides of the map or a grid.
+Default: on.

 Meer informatie kan worden gevonden op de [kaartweergave](Main%20map%20display.md).